LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

 your own project.
 Then you should have copies of the source file :repsrc:`grade_files.cs <grade_file_homework_stub/grade_files.cs>` for you to *complete* for this homework.
-*Do use this stub*, since it contains the namespace and class name expected by the accompanying run scripts.
 The folder also contains sample data files including the examples discussed below.

 In this assignment, we're going to begin taking steps to help you